Adil-Mohammed1/demo-repo/README.md

 # This is my demo

-My name is AdiL Mohammed and this is my first time using Github
+My name is Adil Mohammed and this is my first time using Github